PeterLuschny/Calendars.jl/README.md

 EuroNum   EN#641029
 ```

-But if you look up the birthday of Leonardo da Vinci you better use the European calendar `EC` and not the Common calendar `CE`.
-This time the `EC`-date and the `JD`-date are the same, and this is correct.
-The Gregorian calendar misses Leonardo's birthday by 9 days!
-The Gregorian calendar extrapolates the date backward from 1582 ignoring the historical course.
-That is why this calendar is called 'proleptic'.
-(But even that is not correct: `proleptic` refers to the future; it would be more correct to call it `preleptic`.)
+But if you look up the birthday of Leonardo da Vinci, you better use the European calendar `EC` and not the Common calendar `CE.` This time, the `EC`-date and the `JD`-date are the same, and this is correct.
+But the Gregorian calendar misses Leonardo's birthday by nine days!
+This error occurs because the Gregorian calendar extrapolates the date backward from 1582, ignoring the historical course.
+That is why this calendar is called 'proleptic.'
+(But even that is not correct: `proleptic` refers to the future; it would be better to call it `preleptic.`)

 ```julia
 julia> CalendarDates("European", 1452, 4, 15, true)